TedOctaviusGreene/jesusrest/articles/Colossians-2-The-First-Complete-Refutation-of-COG-Teaching.md

 The true sign is faith in Christ, sealed by the Spirit.
 The true rest is not a day on the calendar but a Person who said: *“Come to Me… and I will give you rest.”* (Matt 11:28).

 So let no one judge you.
-The shadows have served their purpose.
-The body is Christ.
+The shadows are gone and the clear reality emerges.
+That reality is Christ.
 And in Him, you are complete.
 (Col 2:10).